ABM Industries: 2015 – present

 In 2015, the company named Scott Salmirs as its 7th CEO in ABM's 106-year history.^{[34]} ABM also appointed Anthony Scaglione as CFO in April 2015.

-Under Salmirs, ABM announced a comprehensive transformation initiative, 2020 Vision, in September 2015.
-2020 Vision is intended to drive long-term profitable growth through an industry-based go-to-market approach.
-ABM realigned its business into industry groups: aviation, business & Industry, education, healthcare, technology & manufacturing, and technical services.
-The company also centralized key business functional support areas (finance, HR, marketing, legal, etc.) and created a central shared services function to drive greater effectiveness and efficiency.

-As part of the 2020 Vision strategy, ABM divested assets of the business no longer strategic to the company's vision.
 ABM sold its security business to a division of Universal Services of America in October 2015 for $131 million.
 In June 2017, ABM sold its government services business to Valiant Integrated Services for $35 million.